kobinabrandon/kobinabrandon/README.md

 ### Other Interests
+- I'm increasingly enjoying Rust and (to a lesser extent) Go, and I intend to become very proficient in them.
 - I'd like to contribute in some small way to the technological and economic advancement of my fellow Africans.
-- I am seriously getting into Rust and (to a lesser extent) Go, and I intend to become very proficient in them.

 ### Programming Languages
   <img src="https://pluspng.com/img-png/python-logo-png-open-2000.png" title="Python" alt="Python" width="45" height="40"/>&nbsp;